andrewrk/libsoundio/README.md

    an ALSA device open and a JACK device open at the same time.
  * Meticulously checks all return codes and memory allocations and uses meaningful error codes.
+ * Exposes extra API that is only available on some backends.
+For example you can provide application name and stream names which is used by JACK and PulseAudio.

 ## Synopsis